tkuenneth/TKWeek/docs/privacy.md

 ### Use of other services

-TKWeek heavily relies on core Google Android Platform services, the Google Contacts API, Google Calendar API and Google Tasks API.
+TKWeek heavily relies on core Google Android Platform services, the Google Contacts API and Google Calendar API.
 How and what data these services process may not be controllable by TKWeek.
 You can find their privacy policy at [http://www.google.com/policies/privacy](http://www.google.com/policies/privacy).